clockworklabs/spacetime-docs/docs/index.md

 ### Identity

-A SpacetimeDB `Identity` identifies someone interacting with a module.
+A SpacetimeDB `Identity` identifies someone interacting with a database.
 It is a long lived, public, globally valid identifier that will always refer to the same end user, even across different connections.

 A user's `Identity` is attached to every [reducer call](#reducer) they make, and you can use this to decide what they are allowed to do.